By Seth Mandel

 At the end of the day, I can do no better than quote Rabbi Elazar Mayer Teitz, rav and dean of the Jewish Educational Center in Elizabeth, New Jersey, who, upon hearing that I would be writing about the taf and the saf, noted the Hebrew expression “Sof tov, hakol tov, If it ends well, everything is good.”
 Dare we say “Saf/taf, hakol tov?”

 Special thanks to Jay Rovner, PhD, manuscript bibliographer, The Library of the Jewish Theological Seminary.

-Rabbi Dr. Seth Mandel is a rabbinic coordinator at OU Kosher.
-He has a PhD in Semitic languages from Harvard University and has taught Hebrew, Aramaic and other languages in various universities.
+Rabbi Dr. Seth Mandel was a rabbinic coordinator at OU Kosher.
+He held a PhD in Semitic languages from Harvard University and taught Hebrew, Aramaic and other languages in various universities.